grafana/loki/docs/sources/operations/request-validation-rate-limits.md

 Loki will reject requests if they exceed a usage threshold (rate-limit error) or if they are invalid (validation error).

-All occurrences of these errors can be observed using the `loki_discarded_samples_total` and `loki discarded_bytes_total` metrics.
+All occurrences of these errors can be observed using the `loki_discarded_samples_total` and `loki_discarded_bytes_total` metrics.
 The sections below describe the various possible reasons specified in the `reason` label of these metrics.

 It is recommended that Loki operators set up alerts or dashboards with these metrics to detect when rate-limits or validation errors occur.

-If you are using Grafana Cloud, these can be observed in your Grafana instance in the _Grafana Cloud Billing/Usage_ dashboard under the _Discarded Log Samples_ panel.

 ### Terminology